The enduring characteristics of a champion

-Ashleigh “Ash” Barty, 26, was the number one tennis player in the world until deciding to retire at the top in March of 2022.
+Ashleigh “Ash” Barty, 27, was the number one tennis player in the world until deciding to retire at the top in March of 2022.
 Born in Queensland, Australia, Ash owns 15 career WTA singles titles and 12 WTA doubles titles.
 Her first Grand Slam singles victory in 2019 propelled her to the top of the world rankings, where she has remained ever since.
-She recently won the Australian Open, becoming the first Australian home Singles Champion in 44 years.
+She won the Australian Open in 2022, becoming the first Australian home Singles Champion in 44 years.
 Ash is also a talented multisport athlete.
 During a brief hiatus from tennis in 2014, she enjoyed a successful stint as a professional cricketer and is the reigning women’s golf champion at her home club.
-In retirement, Ash plans to pursue new business opportunities including the release of a new memoir in November of 2022.
+In retirement, Ash plans to pursue new business opportunities including the recent release of her new memoir.
 She also plans to become more involved with her existing charitable efforts focused on improving access to sport for the youth of Australia.

-Fred Couples, 62, is one of the most recognizable golfers in the world.
+Fred Couples, 63, is one of the most recognizable golfers in the world.
 Couples, nicknamed Boom Boom, has earned over $35 million during his illustrious career, highlighted by 15 PGA TOUR victories, his most iconic coming at the 1992 Masters.
 A former World No. 1, with 89 professional wins to his name, it is easy to see why he was inducted into the World Golf Hall of Fame in 2013.
 Most recently, Couples shot a 60 to win the 2022 SAS Championship by 6 strokes after being down by 3 heading into the final round.
 Fred is also the oldest player to make the cut in Masters history in April of 2023.

 Gaby López, 29, is a three-time winner on the LPGA Tour and the highest ranked player from Mexico in the world.
-The University of Arkansas graduate has 20 career Top 10s to her name and most recently won the Dana Open in 2022.
+The University of Arkansas graduate has 23 career Top 10s to her name and most recently won the Dana Open in 2022.
 Gaby was born in Mexico City and represented her country at the 2016 and 2020 Olympic Games.
-Gaby has earned over $3.4 million in her LPGA career and has become a leaderboard fixture over the last two seasons.
+Gaby has earned over $4.0 million in her LPGA career and has become a leaderboard fixture over the last two seasons.
 Lopez’s most recent best finish in a major was tied for 3rd at the 2023 Amundi Evian Championship in France.

 Leona Maguire, 28, is an Irish professional golfer on the LPGA Tour.
 She made history by becoming the first Irish woman to win an event on the LPGA in 2022.
-Maguire is currently one of the hottest names on tour as she already has 14 career Top 10s and over $2.8 million in career earnings since her debut as a professional in 2018.
+Maguire is currently one of the hottest names on tour as she already has 19 career Top 10s and over $3.8 million in career earnings since her debut as a professional in 2018.
 She has two career LPGA Victories, most recently being the Meijer LPGA Classic in June 2023.
 Leona also represented Team Europe in the 2021 Solheim Cup where she went undefeated in all her matches to help clinch the trophy.
 For the 2nd time in her career, Leona will be representing Team Europe again this year in The Solheim Cup.
 Off the course, Leona is an ambassador for the Irish American Partnership where she helps equip schools across Ireland with the resources needed to educate and inspire the next generation of Irish leaders.

-Lexi Thompson, 27, is an icon on the LPGA Tour with 11 LPGA Tour victories, 83 career Top-10 finishes, and 15 professional victories total.
-Thompson is a Florida native with over $13.3 million in career earnings.
-She has been a member of five Solheim Cup teams, participated in four UL International Crown tournaments, and represented Team USA in the 2016 and 2020 Olympics.
-Most recently, Thompson won the Aramco Team Series (New York) during the Ladies European Tour.
+Lexi Thompson, 28, is an icon on the LPGA Tour with 11 LPGA Tour victories, 84 career Top-10 finishes, and 15 professional victories total.
+Thompson is a Florida native with over $13.6 million in career earnings.
+She has been a member of six Solheim Cup teams, participated in four UL International Crown tournaments, and represented Team USA in the 2016 and 2020 Olympics.
+Most recently, Thompson won the Aramco Team Series in 2022 in New York on the Ladies European Tour.

-Megan Khang, 24, continues to reach new heights on the LPGA Tour, having collected 30 Top-10 finishes since her 2016 debut and surpassing $4.1 million in career earnings.
+Megan Khang, 25, continues to reach new heights on the LPGA Tour, having collected 35 Top-10 finishes since her 2016 debut and surpassing $5.4 million in career earnings.
 Hailing from Rockland, Massachusetts, Khang is an eight-time U.S. Challenge Cup Junior Golf Foundation Player of the Year and helped Team USA win the 2015 Junior Solheim Cup as the only player to go 5- 0.
-She earned a spot on the 2019 and 2021 U.S. Solheim Cup teams and, most recently, had a second-place finish at the Dana Open presented by Marathon.
+She earned a spot on the 2019, 2021 and 2023 U.S. Solheim Cup teams and, most recently, tied for 9th at the Chevron Championship, a major tournament.

-Notah Begay III, 50, is a former PGA TOUR Champion, having won 4 times on the PGA TOUR to go along with 14 Top-10 finishes.
+Notah Begay III, 51, has reinvigorated his professional playing career by playing on the PGA TOUR Champions.
 Prior to his pro career, Notah played collegiately at Stanford and was teammates with Tiger Woods, and they remain very good friends to this day.
 Though Notah’s PGA TOUR career was limited by injury, his immense talent helped win over $5.2 million on course.
 In 2013, Notah turned to television where he has become a staple of Golf Channel and NBC broadcasts.
 In 2022, Notah has reinvigorated his professional playing career, playing in two tournaments on the PGA TOUR Champions.
 He plans to continue playing competitively while also maintaining his broadcasting role with NBC and Golf Channel.
 Notah, who is one-half Navajo, one-quarter San Felipe and one-quarter Isleta, is a dedicated philanthropist and leads the NB3 foundation, focused on improving Native American children’s health.

-Sahith Theegala, 24, is a rising star on the PGA TOUR after a stellar 2022 rookie season.
+Sahith Theegala, 25, is a rising star on the PGA TOUR after a stellar 2022 rookie season.
 Recently Theegala secured his first win on the PGA TOUR at the 2023 Fortinet Championship.
-Sahith already has six Top-10 finishes to his name with his most recent notable performance on TOUR: 1st at QBE Shootout with partner Tom Hoge.
-Prior to turning pro, Sahith played collegiately at Pepperdine University where he was the school’s first National Player of the Year and a threetime All-American.
+Sahith already has thirteen Top-10 finishes to his name.
+Prior to turning pro, Sahith played collegiately at Pepperdine University where he was the school’s first National Player of the Year and a three-time All-American.
 He loves to play online chess when he is not on the course and despite being from California, he feels a strong connection to his parents’ Indian roots.
-So far, Sahith has earned over $4.7 million on-course and does not appear to be slowing down any time soon.
+So far, Sahith has earned over $10.4 million on-course and does not appear to be slowing down any time soon.